spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-18-time-spend-on-different-kinds-of-work.md

 ---
 layout: post
-title: "Time allocated on different kinds of work"
+title: "Different kinds of work"
 date: 2023-08-18T12:00:00Z
 authors: ["Vijay"]
-categories: ["Teams", "Culture"]
+categories: ["Teams", "Culture", "Innovation", "Disruption"]
-description: "Be clear about the complex, disruptive and repeatable work"
+description: "Be clear about the complex, disruptive and simple work"
 thumbnail: "/assets/images/gen/blog/time-allocation-complex-innovation-disruption.jpg"
 image: "/assets/images/gen/blog/time-allocation-complex-innovation-disruption.jpg"
 comments: true
 ---
-Here is my default motto for broad-level time spent on different kinds of work: **80% on complex.
-20% on disruptive**.
-That's it.

-Yes, there is a difference - the complex space is (or should be) inherently innovative, whilst disruptive work is more inventive.
-More below.

-The percentages are a personal choice shaped by context and experience.
-Proportions vary for different people and organisations; nevertheless, the nature of the problem changes in each space.

-## 80-90% on complex stuff:
-- Goal is clearer
-- Problems are complex
-- Iterative innovation for solutions
-- Context matters in decisions
-- Things are productised & scaled
-- Some may consider it "boring"

-## 10-20% on disruptive stuff:
-- Goal and problem is less clear
-- Understanding potential
-- Discover goals, problems & products
-- Solutions are fringe and inventive
-- Move fast and experiment
-- Critical thinking matters even more
-- Identify practical opportunities
-- Understand limitations
-- MAY generate something actionable
-- High chance of failure

-## 0% on simple stuff:
-- Low complexity
-- Well-understood
-- Best practice
-- Repeatable without context
-- Run the playbook
-- Can (and should) be automated
-- Soul-crushing (to me, at least)

-In the past, I have seen innovation reduced to a small percentage of the time, say 20%.
-That's not right for me, as I prefer continually innovating in the 80% space.
-The 20% space is the land of game-changing invention, from which only a few outputs become actionable innovations.

-For example, it's wasteful (and potentially dangerous) to spend 20% incorporating that library or framework to solve an immediate problem.
-That kind of innovation is part and parcel of the 80% allocation.

-It's a sign of a cultural problem if an organisation pushes innovation to only a fraction of the time (or completely eliminates any time for innovation or disruption).
-This could quickly bite if competitors are doing the opposite.
-Similarly, if organisations expect innovation outside of work hours.

-The opposite is true also - 80% spent in the disruptive space, with nothing being built and productised.
-Perhaps it's necessary if your product success relies on pivoting fast and staying ahead.
-But what are the constraints of the product in such a disruptive space?
-There will be some whether you want it or not!
+Here is my default motto for time spent on different kinds of work: **80% on complex and 20% on disruptive**.

+The complex space involves continuous innovation, while the disruptive space is focused on bleeding-edge invention.

+## 80-90% on the complex:
+* Goal is more clear
+* Problems are complex
+* Iterative innovation on solutions
+* Context matters for decisions
+* Pivot less often
+* Things are productised & scaled
+* It may be considered “boring”

+## 10-20% on the disruptive:
+* Goal and problem is less clear
+* Understanding potential
+* Discover goals, problems & products
+* Solutions can be fringe and inventive
+* Move fast and pivot often
+* Critical thinking matters even more
+* Identify practical opportunities
+* Understand limitations
+* MAY generate something actionable
+* Higher chance of failure

+## 0% on the simple:
+* Low complexity
+* Well-understood
+* Best practice
+* Repeatable without context
+* Run the playbook
+* Can be automated
+* Soul-crushing (to me, at least)

+The percentages are a personal preference shaped by context and experience.
+Proportions vary for different people and organisations; nevertheless, the nature of problems changes in each space.

+In the past, I have seen organisations reduce all innovation or disruption to a small percentage of the time.
+I instead advocate for continuous innovation.
+Any dedicated time is reserved for game-changing disruptive projects.

+An example might help explain the difference.
+Integrating a new framework to solve an immediate problem could be considered an innovation - it is practical and implementable.
+Contrast this with cutting-edge research in the latest AI techniques - this is disruptive, and the challenge is to identify scalable products, solutions and practical ways forward.
+This is experimental to the extreme.

+Some organisations limit innovation and/or disruption to only a fraction of the time (or remove the time altogether).
+Organisations could suffer consequences if their competitors do the opposite and reap the rewards.

+What about the opposite - 80% spent in the disruptive space, with nothing being productised and scaled.
+Perhaps this is necessary initially to pivot fast and stay ahead.
+However, eventually, a product needs to be defined, built and scaled.
+Constraints need to be identified for early-stage products in such a disruptive space - there will be some whether you want it or not!
+Constant change whilst trying to scale every opportunity is futile - data, critical thinking and strategy are required to make the right bets and move toward practicality.

 Is it an anti-pattern to have dedicated roles or teams for disruption or innovation - would everyone else get bored and resentful quickly?
-I believe the people best placed to generate innovations are closest to the problem, the practicality and the long-term impact.
-But it does require a shift in mindset as you move to a more disruptive space.
+Those best placed to evaluate innovations are closest to the execution and ops - their buy-in is critical.
+However, it does require a shift in mindset towards a more disruptive way of thinking.

 Would be keen to know how you make this work in your teams and organisations.
-Do you define spaces of work and ways of thinking about things in those spaces?
-Are you making progress in each of your high-impact spaces?